Lipoic/Lipoic-Backend/CONTRIBUTING.md

 # Contributing
 First, thank you for your interest in contributing to Lipoic!
 We appreciate all kinds of contributions.
-If you have any question, please feel free and ask on [Discord](https://discord.gg/ArKk54ajfr) or [GitHub](https://github.com/Lipoic/Lipoic-Backend/discussions).
+If you have any questions, please feel free and ask on [Discord](https://discord.gg/ArKk54ajfr) or [GitHub](https://github.com/Lipoic/Lipoic-Backend/discussions).

 ## Pull requests